Add event detection with email notifications

 In this section we explain how you can customize your Lambda to identify events (e.g. a DTC, high temperature, harsh braking, …), notify the user via email/SMS - and create an event summary table in your data lake.
 The table can be visualized via our Grafana-Athena event summary dashboard.
 This can be useful in e.g. predictive maintenance and diagnostics.

-To create a signal alert via your Lambda, follow below steps:
+To detect custom signal events via your Lambda, follow below steps:

 Function explained